2 MATERIAL ACCOUNTING POLICIES

 (ii) Defined benefit plans-plan assets measured at fair value

-iii) The Financial Statements are presented in Indian Rupees ('INR') and all values are rounded to nearest millions (INR '000,000) upto two decimal places, except when otherwise indicated.
+iii) The Company uses the Indian Rupees (?) as its reporting currency.
+All values are rounded off to the nearest millions ('000,000) upto two decimal places, except when otherwise indicated.

 2.02 Current versus non-current classification